MatthiasCosnefroy/emacs-config/README.md

-For some of the plugins to work, you will need to have some external dependencies installed, such as Python, IPython, git, etc. If the installation gives you an error, it might mean you are missing a required dependency that el-get doesn't install.
+For some of the plugins to work, you will need to have some external dependencies installed, such as Python, IPython, git, etc. If the installation gives you an error, it might mean you are missing required dependency that melpa requires.

 Basic dependencies required on Mac OS X are listed below (you can install them via `brew install xxx` or in alternative ways):

 * [aspell](http://www.emacswiki.org/emacs/InteractiveSpell)